 Suggest limiting caffeine and alcohol, as they can interfere with sleep.
 Recommend that patients avoid napping during the day, especially in the afternoon or evening.

-Exercise during the day can help aid sleep at night, but avoid strenuous activity in the evening.
+Exercise during the day can help aid sleep at night; but avoid strenuous activity within an hour of bedtime.

 Review the patient's medication schedule to see if any evening medications might be interfering with sleep.
 Review such medications with the physician to see if schedule changes that would help promote sleep are possible.